Historic Building Conditions Assessment

 - The complexity of the work and the scope of the overall project

-- Whether or not there are accessibility or safety concerns which must be accounted for (for example, whether or not scaffolding or stabilization efforts will be required)
+- Whether or not there are accessibility or safety concerns (e.g., whether or not scaffolding or stabilization efforts will be required)

 - Whether or not other types of assessment (historic paint and finishes investigation, plaster conditions survey, etc.) are required

-For this reason, it can be difficult for us to state what might be the typical costs for an “average” conditions assessment.
-If you are considering an assessment for your historic building or structure, we encourage you to contact us directly, which will allow us to give you a more accurate picture of what the costs may entail.
+For this reason, it can be difficult for us to state what the typical cost might be for an “average” conditions assessment.
+If you are considering an assessment for your historic building or structure, we encourage you to contact us directly, which will allow us to give you more accurate pricing.

 In addition to the historic building conditions assessment, we specialize in a number of other complementary services which may form the logical next step after an initial assessment.
 These may include: